What Does it Take to Be a Transportation Manager?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Types of Transportation Manager
+- Global Transportation Manager

-- Traffic Safety Administrator
+- Traffic Superintendent

 The states with the most job growth for Transportation Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.